 We all live in a flexor dominate world.
 This meaning most of our daily activities ritually involve us in slouching positions and leaning forward.
 How many hours do you personally spend sitting at a computer, sitting at a desk, slouching on your couch and sitting in your car?
 This makes up the majority of a typical day for the average human, especially in Kirkland and Belleuve areas due to the over-abundance of tech jobs which require long hours sitting at a computer.

-Remember being scolded by your mother or grandmother about slouching.
-I think we all can relate.
+Remember being scolded by your mother or grandmother about slouching?
 They fact of the matter is, they were right for yelling at us about having poor posture.
 Slouching and sitting at desks causes UCS which almost always leads to forward head posture.

 At PrimeSpine we spend most of our days helping others correct their forward head posture.
 Also, we work directly with a personal trainers who helps our patients correct their UCS and forward head posture.
 Contact us today for a referral to a personal trainer.